HistoricEngland/H.API/HGRSchemaDocumentation.md

 **Mandatory in HGR**: Y (if attribute bibliographyFootnoteReference is empty)\
 **Data Type**: String\
 **Description**: The date of creation of an information Source.
 The year of publication or issue of a bibliographic item.\
-**Validation Rules**: required without:bibliographyFootnoteReference, date format:YYYY-MM-DD, YYYY-MM, YYYY, -YYYY
+**Validation Rules**: RequiredWithout:bibliographyFootnoteReference, DateFormats:YYYY-MM-DD, YYYY-MM, YYYY, -YYYY

 ---